 The delicious berries are known to increase a person’s melatonin levels naturally.
 If this food is used to treat insomnia, it might give the results that you need.

 a lover of all things living and has dedicated her life to making a difference to all those who cross her path.

-A passion for mind and body movement has led her into a long and successful career in pilates; teaching on a global scale, with clients in Canada, New Zealand, Dubai, LA, Jordan and most recently Spain.
+A passion for mind and body movement has led her into a long and successful career in pilates; teaching on a global scale, with clients in Canada, New Zealand, Dubai, LA, Jordan, and most recently Spain.

 Her understanding of how the human body performs, combined with her extensive knowledge of nutrition and natural health therapies, allow Jennifer to be the complete wellness expert.

-Not content to just help humans, Jennifer has a heart for animals and has been known to spend her time, when she isn’t working with clients or in her garden, at her local animal refuge centre, donating her time to our furry or feathered friends in need.
+Not content to just help humans, Jennifer has a heart for animals and has been known to spend her time, when she isn’t working with clients or in her garden, at her local animal refuge center, donating her time to our furry or feathered friends in need.